The Double Major Dilemma – Is It Worth the Extra Effort?

 Fostering Expertise and Interdisciplinary Mastery: Double majoring fosters expertise in two fields, nurturing interdisciplinary skills relevant to diverse career paths.
 For example, combining Political Science and a foreign language equips you with valuable diplomacy, international relations, research, and education skills.

-Enhancing Career Opportunities and Marketability: Double majors boost career prospects and offer a competitive edge.
+Enhancing Career Opportunities and Marketability: Double majors provide a significant boost to career prospects and offer a competitive edge.
 The term ‘Purple people,’ coined by Deloitte, exemplifies that combining technical and business education provides a distinct advantage in the job market.

 Maximising Income Potential: Double majoring can increase your income potential.
-According to the Columbia Economic Review, individuals with double majors earn twice as much as those with single majors, especially in STEM and business.
+According to the Columbia Economic Review, individuals with double majors earn twice as much as those with single majors, particularly in STEM and business fields.

 Broadening networking opportunities: Engaging in multiple academic fields enables you to connect with a broader range of professors, classmates, and professionals, expanding your network.